The Accident

 ______________________________________

 My wrist was broken.
-I could tell by the way it felt, numb, throbbing.
+Could tell by the way it felt, numb, throbbing.
 Traffic was stopped.
 The light must still be red.
 I had a vision of being run over by an onslaught of cars.
 Get up.
 Get the fuck up.

-I hobbled to my feet, as if by some supernatural force.
-Standing gingerly, I made eye contact with a young woman in her car.
+Hobbled to my feet, as if by some supernatural force.
+Standing gingerly, made eye contact with a young woman in her car.
 We stared at each other.
-She had long, red, curly hair and green eyes.
-I’ll never forget the emerald shade of them as they pierced my soul in disbelief.
+She had long, red, curly hair and blue eyes.
+I’ll never forget the azure shade of them as they pierced my soul in disbelief.
 Had she seen the accident?
 I’ll never know.
 She was the first to drive off when the light turned green.